 Your car battery and charger determine what can be left plugged in, but most of the time it can be left plugged in.

-So if you want to know whether your car charger will drain your car battery when you leave it plugged in, then you’re in the right place.
+So if you want to learn all about what happens exactly when you leave your car charger plugged in, then you’re in the right place.

 Let’s get started!

 Does Your Car Charger Drain Your Car Battery When Left Plugged In?
 (2 Things)

 Have you ever been on a road trip and realized there’s nowhere to charge your phone?